FRBNY-DSGE/DSGE.jl/doc/README.md

 # Extending or Editing a Model

-Most users will want to extend or edit the DSGE model we provide in a number of different ways.
+Most users will want to extend or edit `Model990` in a number of different ways.
 The most common changes we anticipate are listed below, in decreasing order of complexity: